Agriculture in Sudan: Animal husbandry

 In 1983 Sudan’s more than 50 million animals comprised the second largest national herd in Africa, exceeded only by that of Ethiopia.
 By 1991 the herd had been reduced by perhaps one-third by the droughts of the 1980s-1991, the August 1988 floods in the South, described as the worst in Sudan's history, and the ravages of civil war in the South.
 Many families and indeed whole ethnic groups, who traditionally survived on their cattle, sheep, goats, or camels, lost all of their herds and were forced to migrate to the Three Towns (Omdurman, Khartoum, and Khartoum North) in search of sustenance.

 Total livestock production increased rapidly in the second half of the 1990s.
 The numbers of sheep quadrupled in the 1990s in response to the export market in the Persian Gulf states, especially Saudi Arabia.
 In 2000, however, exports were affected by an outbreak of Rift Valley fever in Saudi Arabia.
 The Saudi government blamed the problem on livestock imported from East Africa, and Saudi Arabia and other Gulf states placed a ban on imports from the region, which had a severe impact on Sudan’s livestock sector.
 By 2004, livestock had rebounded from the impact of drought, floods, and Gulf-state import bans, with sales in that year of US$134 million.
 Another outbreak of Rift Valley fever caused some losses once again in 2007-8 and resulted in temporary import restrictions against Sudanese livestock.
 Sales declined to US$80 million in 2007, and to US$42 million in 2008.

 Total livestock numbered almost 142 million head in 2010, including nearly 42 million cattle, 52 million sheep, 43.4 million goats, and 4.6 million camels, as well as thousands of horses, donkeys, and mules.
 The same year, Sudan exported 91,700 head of livestock at an estimated value of US$136 million.
 Further growth of the sector was predicted as Gulf investors, particularly from Saudi Arabia, had committed to investment in new production facilities.

-However, despite the immense potential, agriculture in Sudan faces several challenges, including poor infrastructure, inadequate access to credit and markets, recurrent conflicts, and climate change.
-Poor infrastructure limits the Sudanese farmers' accessibility to not just the local market but also the global market.
-On the other hand, inadequate access to credit and markets means these farmers have a hard time accessing capital which also affects their production.
-The recurrent conflicts in the country, especially since overthrowing former President Al-Bashir, have also affected agriculture.